DataDog/documentation/content/ja/glossary/terms/network_profile.md

 ---
+title: network profile
 core_product:
   - network performance monitoring
   - network device monitoring
-title: ネットワークプロファイル
 ---
-ネットワークプロファイルは、ネットワークの構成方法を記述する属性のセットです。
+A network profile is set of attributes that describe how a network is configured.